Illustrated Fleet lists of Steamship Companies of the China Coast, and the Pearl and Yangtze Rivers

 The Australian Oriental Line, a rather smaller concern, ran a passenger and cargo service from Australia to Chinese and Japanese ports from 1912 until 1961.
-The two photographs below show one of the last two ships, CHANGTE arriving in a wintry Hobart, Tasmania in July 1960.
-A full fleet list of AOL ships may be found in the PDF at right.
+The photographs below show one of the last two ships, CHANGTE.
+A feet list of AOL ships may be found in the PDF at right.

 The above two photographs show CHANGTE of the Australian Oriental Line arriving in a wintry Hobart on 3 July 1960.
 CHANGTE and her sister TAIPING were built by the Hong Kong & Whampoa shipyard in Hong Kong and were based on a China coaster design, with additional cabin and refrigerated cargo capacity.
 The photographs were taken by Lindsay Rex, who has kindly provided them to oldchinaships.com.